danilera-sp/danilera-sp/README.md

 - 👋 Hi, I’m @danilera-sp
-- 👀 I’m interested in ...
+- 👀 I’m interested in develop my skill about QA, DevOps, React, Python to emprove my carrer in the area of Quality Assurance
 - 🌱 I’m currently learning learning about QA, DevOps, React, Python
 - 💞️ I’m looking to collaborate on everything that is inside my capcity
 - 📫 How to reach me!?
 You can find me on instagram @daniloaugust